Ahmad Birrul Walidain

-Ahmad Birrul Walidain (born 14 December 1995) is an Indonesian professional footballer who plays as a right-back for Garudayaksa.
+Ahmad Birrul Walidain (born 14 December 1995) is an Indonesian professional footballer who plays as a right-back for Championship club Kendal Tornado.

 Club career

 Persela Lamongan

-He made his professional debut in Liga 1 on April 16, 2017 against PSM Makassar.
+He made his professional debut in Liga 1 on April 16, 2017, against PSM Makassar.
 On 27 May 2017, Birrul scored his first goal for Persela against PS TIRA in the 86th minute at the Pakansari Stadium, Bogor.

 Persikabo 1973

 In 2022, Birrul signed a contract with Indonesian Liga 1 club Persikabo 1973.
 He made his league debut on 3 February 2022 in a match against Bali United at the Ngurah Rai Stadium, Denpasar.

 Madura United

 Birrul was signed for Madura United to play in Liga 1 in the 2022–23 season.
 He made his league debut on 19 August 2022 in a match against Dewa United at the Gelora Bangkalan Stadium, Bangkalan.

 Persija Jakarta

 On 29 January 2023, Birrul signed a contract with Liga 1 club Persija Jakarta from Madura United.
 Birrul made his league debut for the club in a 3–1 win against RANS Nusantara, coming on as a substituted Ilham Rio Fahmi.